How to make recycling fun

 There are a couple of options for these games for recycling.
 You could either give each person the same list of different recyclable items, and they have to find at least one of each type, or they could have a specific category to collect.
 Add to the competitive spirit by seeing who can complete their list fastest (for the former) or collect the most (for the latter).

-Separating the glass from the plastic from the cardboard can be a bit of a bind, but if you add a dash of competition into proceedings it becomes an opportunity for a win.
+Separating the glass from the plastic from the cardboard can be a bit of a bind, but if you add a dash of competition into proceedings, as with this recycling sorting game, it becomes an opportunity for a win.
 And most of us like the chance to reign supreme.

 This fun recycling competition can be made age-appropriate by leaving the less child-friendly items – like metal tins and glass – to the grownups.
 Plastic and paper/card are safer options for the younger ones.
 Then let the games begin: